jonrau1/ElectricEye/README.md

 - AWS & 3rd Party Integrations: DisruptOps, Config Recorder, Pagerduty, Slack, ServiceNow Incident Management, Jira, Azure DevOps, Shodan and Microsoft Teams

 ## Description
+---

 ElectricEye is a set of Python scripts (affectionately called **Auditors**) that continuously monitor your AWS infrastructure looking for configurations related to confidentiality, integrity and availability that do not align with AWS best practices.
-All findings from these scans will be sent to AWS Security Hub where you can perform basic correlation against other AWS and 3rd Party services that send findings to Security Hub.
+All findings from these scans will be sent to AWS Security Hub where you can perform basic correlation against other AWS and 3rd Party services that send findings to Security Hub (optionally you can send findings to DisruptOps, CSV or JSON).
 Security Hub also provides a centralized view from which account owners and other responsible parties can view and take action on findings.
 ElectricEye supports both AWS commercial and GovCloud Regions.

 **Note**: If you would like to use the "classic" version of ElectricEye it is available in [this branch](https://github.com/jonrau1/ElectricEye/tree/electriceye-classic), however, it will not include any new auditors for services such as QLDB, RAM, etc. Some screenshots may not work correctly due to the linking, sorry about that.

-ElectricEye runs on AWS Fargate, which is a serverless container orchestration service.
+ElectricEye runs on AWS Fargate, which is a serverless container orchestration service, you can also run it via a CLI anywhere you have the required dependencies installed.
 On a schedule, Fargate will download all of the auditor scripts from a S3 bucket, run the checks and send results to Security Hub.
 All infrastructure will be deployed via CloudFormation or Terraform to help you apply this solution to many accounts and/or regions.
 All findings (passed or failed) will contain AWS documentation references in the `Remediation.Recommendation` section of the ASFF (and the **Remediation** section of the Security Hub UI) to further educate yourself and others on.

 ElectricEye comes with several add-on modules to extend the core model which provides dozens of detection-based controls.
 ElectricEye-Response provides a multi-account response and remediation platform (also known as SOAR), ElectricEye-ChatOps integrates with Slack and ElectricEye-Reports integrates with QuickSight (experimental) and the Config-Deletion-Pruner will auto-archive findings as Config-supported resources are deleted.
 All add-ons are supported by both CloudFormation and Terraform and can also be used independly of the core module itself.

 Personas who can make use of this tool are DevOps/DevSecOps engineers, SecOps analysts, Cloud Center-of-Excellence personnel, Site Relability Engineers (SREs), Internal Audit and/or Compliance Analysts.

 ## Solution Architecture
+---

 ![Architecture](screenshots/ElectricEye-Architecture.jpg)

-1. A [time-based CloudWatch Event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) runs ElectricEye every 12 hours (default value)
+1. A [time-based CloudWatch Event](https://docs.aws.amazon.com/AmazonCloudWatch/latest/events/ScheduledEvents.html) runs ElectricEye every 12 hours (default value).

 2. The ElectricEye Task will pull the Docker image from [Elastic Container Registry (ECR)](https://aws.amazon.com/ecr/).

 3. Systems Manager Parameter Store passes the bucket name from which Auditors are downloaded.
 Optionally, ElectricEye will retrieve you API key(s) for [DisruptOps](https://disruptops.com/features/) and [Shodan](https://www.shodan.io/explore), if those integrations are configured.

 4. The ElectricEye task will execute all Auditors to scan your AWS infrastructure and deliver both passed and failed findings to Security Hub. **Note:** ElectricEye will query the Shodan APIs to see if there is a match against select internet-facing AWS resources if configured.

 5. If configured, ElectricEye will send findings to DisruptOps.
 DisruptOps is also [integrated with Security Hub](https://disruptops.com/aws-security-management-with-securityhub/) and can optionally enforce guardrails and orchestrate security automation from within the platform.

 Refer to the [Supported Services and Checks](https://github.com/jonrau1/ElectricEye#supported-services-and-checks) section for an up-to-date list of supported services and checks performed by the Auditors.

 ## Setting Up
+---

 These steps are split across their relevant sections.
 All CLI commands are executed from an Ubuntu 18.04LTS [Cloud9 IDE](https://aws.amazon.com/cloud9/details/), modify them to fit your OS.

 **Note 1:** If you do use Cloud9, navigate to Settings (represented by a Gear icon) > AWS Settings and **unmark** the selection for `AWS managed temporary credentials` (move the toggle to your left-hand side) as shown below.
 If you do not, you instance profile will not apply properly.